 The module is core to those on the geographical and environmental courses.
 It provides experience in the design, execution and preparation of an independent but approved programme of research.
 Furthermore, through the Personal Tutorial System (PTS) it encourages you to employ reflective learning techniques and to develop a variety of level-appropriate employability skills by engaging with their research project as a piece of academic research with commercial, policy or political value which requires effective dissemination and communication to a range of suitable audiences.
 Employability skills developments are integral to the Research Project module.
 The specific nature of the research project chosen allows you to target specific skills you wish to develop in your learning pathway and the PTS will work closely with you to identify and articulate these skills through the associated module assessments.

-We will consider a range of alternative Level 3 qualifications such as an Access Course in Applied Science or Science, which has been passed with 96 UCAS points.
+We will consider a range of alternative Level 3 qualifications such as an Access Course which has been passed with 96 to 120 UCAS points.

-Applications from those that have undertaken a Science foundation year will also be considered.
+Applications from those that have undertaken a relevant foundation year will also be considered.

 Our academic support team here at Kingston University provides help in a range of areas.